Boundedness questions for Calabi-Yau threefolds: Preliminaries

 \section{Preliminaries}

 In this section, we recall and elaborate on various results from the literature for \CY threefolds, largely revolving around the various cones of divisor classes contained in $\HR 2 X$ and the change in the above cubic and linear forms on $\HR 2 X$ under flops, and we explain the underlying philosophy behind the proofs of the main results.
+We note in passing that, since $X$ is assumed simply connected, the abelian group $\Pic (X) \cong \HZ 2 X$ is torsion-free, and so the integral elements of $\HR 2 X$ do correspond precisely to the divisor classes.
+As explained in the Introduction, we shall assume that the Picard number $\rho >1$.

 If $X$ is a smooth \CY threefold with \Kahler cone $\calK$, then the nef cone $\Kbar \subset \HR 2 X$ is locally rational polyhedral away from the cubic cone moreover, the codimension one faces of $\Kbar$ (not contained in $W^*$) correspond to primitive birational contractions $\phimapX$ of one of three different types \cite{WilKC}.